trinodb/trino/presto-docs/src/main/sphinx/connector/hive-security.rst

 In particular, access to keytab files should be limited to the accounts that actually need to use them to authenticate.
-In practice, this is the user that the Presto process runs as.
+In practice, this is the user that the Trino process runs as.
 The ownership and permissions on keytab files need to be set to prevent other users from reading or modifying the files.

-Keytab files need to be distributed to every node running Presto.
+Keytab files need to be distributed to every node running Trino.
 Under common deployment situations, the Hive connector configuration is the same on all nodes.
 This means that the keytab needs to be in the same location on every node.